 Carroll & O’Dea Lawyers will only disclose personal information in order to provide legal services and to operate and efficient and sustainable business.
 As such, Carroll & O’Dea Lawyers may disclose information to third parties, including but not limited to:

-Where Carroll & O’Dea Lawyers engaged Service providers or suppliers or others to act on our behalf, we will take reasonable steps to protect the privacy of all information disclosed and require such parties to comply with any relevant privacy laws.
+Carroll & O’Dea Lawyers from time to time engages and uses service providers or suppliers or others to act on our behalf and / or to provide services to the firm (either directly or through a related entity).
+In these cases, we will take reasonable steps to protect the privacy of all information disclosed and require such parties to comply with any relevant privacy laws.
 You have the right to ask these organisations for access to information that they hold about you.

 If we send your personal information outside of Australia we will require that the recipient of the information complies with the privacy laws and contractual obligations to maintain the security of the data.